hermanwongkm/htsCodeScrapper/README.md

 # A Better Search Tool for Harmonized Tariff Schedule (Backend - Repo)

 ### Aim
-Improve HTS search function in both keyword support and HTS code to retrieve its associated descriptions and details with keywords/code.
+Improve HTS search function in both keyword and HTS code support  to retrieve its associated descriptions and details.
 Making the search more robust and flexible.

 ### Goals
 1. Make HTS Query backend API, to search for item description given keywords, or hts code.